marriett/marriett/README.md

 ### Hello, people 👋

-- 🔭 I’m currently working with Brand strategy planning, but looking to switch to a web developer branch of work
+- 🔭 I’m currently working as a QA Analyst
-- 🌱 I’m currently learning HTML, CSS, JavaScript, Node, React, SQL
+- 🌱 I’m currently learning Cypress, HTML, CSS, JavaScript, Node
-- 👯 I’m looking to collaborate on learning starting level web projects
+- 👯 I’m always looking to collaborate on learning level web projects to keep developing my skills
-- 🤔 I’m looking for help with tips about learning developing skills and changing professional area
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/marriett-albuquerque/"> @marriett </a>